 Context

-The study was conducted in the context of the "second teacher in the classroom" concept, which has been developing world-wide for over a decade.
+The study was conducted in the context of the "second teacher in the classroom" concept, which has been developing world-wide for the last decade.
 Its aim is to change the teacher training process based on the assumption that academic institutions for teacher training must be attentive and relevant to the needs of educational reality.
 In Israel, the program is in its third year of implementation.
-In this model, referred to as "academia-classroom," training processes are field-focused, students spending three days a week on classroom experience.
+In this model, referred to as "academia-classroom", training processes are field-focused, students spending three days a week on classroom experience.
 They are joined by veteran teachers for co-teaching.
 The theoretical studies are conducted in a concentrated manner with seven full days of study scattered throughout the year and guided self-study.

 Study participants

 This was the second year in which the Levinsky College had implemented the model of the "Academia-Classroom" partnership within the framework of the M.Teach studies (a Master's degree to convert academics to teachers).
 The research population in the college totaled around 100 students.
-Data were collected using a purposeful sampling strategy (Merriam, 1998) of 22 students who were studying in the first year in a mathematics specialization for high school students.
-The average age of the students participating in the study was 34.
-These students had chosen teaching as a second career, after having worked in a different profession for a number of years.
-The students had experienced three different schools.
+Data were collected using a purposive sampling strategy (Merriam, 1998) of 22 students who were studying in the first year in a mathematics specialization for high school students.
+The average age of the students participating in the study was 34.The students had experienced three different schools.

 Methodology

 A qualitative worldview was used to guide the process of analyzing the data in this study, with an emphasis on analyzing thematic content in an inductive-constructivist manner that reflects a detailed understanding of the concepts and intentions of the data (Cohen, Manion & Morrison, 2011).
-A thematic content analysis of 22 seminar papers submitted by students during a course on curriculum planning was conducted.
-The basic assumption was that every study is a political act, since it not only reflects reality, but also influences and creates it, inter alia by making criticism and calling for change.
-The researcher's position on a given reality influences the choice of research topic and questions, the research procedure and the words chosen by the researcher to describe their findings and conclusions, which in turn shape reality (Ife, 1997).
-The seminar paper texts, in particular the introductions and descriptions of the research categories, contain representations that can be analyzed, such as attitudes, narratives, interpretations, feelings, beliefs, perceptions, identities, ideologies, habits and practices.
-A seminar paper's research question represents the subject that the student is investigating.
-The design process of the research question represents a worldview, a way of thinking, the theoretical conceptualization acquired by the researcher and of course the challenge that preoccupies him/her in the research process.
-It should be noted that students were given a wide range of choice in research with little guidance.
-The main issues that arose in the context of curriculum planning and analysis have been identified and mapped (Charmaz, 2009).
-In addition, as necessary, interviews were conducted, aimed at deepening, understanding and validating interpretations.
+A thematic content analysis of 22 seminar papers submitted by students during a course on curriculum development was conducted.
+The basic assumption is that every study is a political act, since it not only reflects reality, but also influences and creates it, inter alia, by making criticism and calling for change (Ife, 1997).
+The seminar paper texts contain representations that can be analyzed, such as narratives, interpretations, feelings, perceptions, identities, ideologies, habits and practices.
+A seminar paper's research question represents a worldview, a way of thinking, the theoretical conceptualization acquired by the researcher and of course the challenge that preoccupies him/her in the research processTheir main issues have been identified, mapped and interpreted (Charmaz, 2009).
+In addition, , interviews were conducted, aimed to deepen understanding and validating interpretations.

 Findings and discussion